 Of course, like many things in the law, there are certain exceptions to the rule.
 For example:

-If you are a first time buyer, you will pay no SDLT on any property that you are purchasing for less than £300,000.
+First time buyer If you are a first time buyer, you will pay no SDLT on any property that you are purchasing for less than £300,000, the next £200,000 is charged at a rate of 5%.

 Please request a quote for our legal fees here which will include the amount of SDLT you will need to pay from us today.